 And don’t forget, done is better than perfect.
 I had some trouble with the orange and pink scarf but my kid doesn’t know or care.
 She’s just happy to have a bright, happy scarf with fluffy tassels.

 You’d never know it from the pictures.
-Terrible two’s hit hard earlier this week.
+Terrible two’s hit hard.

 This ‘pattern’ assumes you know basic crochet stitches, all you need here is a chain and a double crochet.
 This page explains a double crochet much better than I could.